-It's always a good idea to shut off your gas water heater when you're going away for an extended period; it saves gas and overheating problems when you aren't there to take care of them.
+Whenever you're going out away for an extended period of time, it's always a good idea to turn off your gas water heater.
+Shutting off your gas water heater when you won't be using it for a while saves on gas and helps prevent overheating problems that might arise when you aren't there to take care of them.
 That's not the only reason you may need to shut your heater off, though.
-If you notice the pressure-relief valve spewing water or hear the hiss of gas from anywhere around the heater, shutting off the heater is an emergency procedure that can prevent a disaster.
+If you notice the water heater leaking from the bottom, the pressure-relief valve spewing water or hear the hiss of gas from anywhere around the heater, shutting off the heater is an emergency procedure that can prevent a disaster.
 The procedure is simple, and it's important to know how to perform it.

 Turn Off the Gas Line Valve

 If you're leaving the house for an extended period, or you hear hissing coming from the heater, you should also turn off the gas valve in the gas supply line.
 You should see a shut-off valve on the gas line somewhere near the heater.
 Turn the gas valve 1/4 turn until the lever is perpendicular to the gas line to shut off the gas.
 If you don't see a valve near the heater, follow the gas line until you find one.
 You shouldn't have any trouble locating it because it's required to be in an accessible location.
-If you can't find it for some reason, turn off the main gas valve, which should be just inside or outside your home's foundation.
+If you can't find it for some reason, contact your gas utility for recommendations.

 If you plan to leave your house during the winter when temperatures might get cold enough to freeze the water in the tank, you should drain the heater as a precaution.
-It's best to wait for 12 hours after turning off the gas before doing this to avoid getting scalded, but if you can't wait, be sure to take appropriate precautions.
-Make sure that no one else is near the tank.
+Wait for 12 hours after turning off the gas to let the water in the tank cool down to avoid getting scalded.
 To drain the tank:

 - Place a bucket under the open end of the pressure relief valve's discharge pipe.
-Open the pressure relief valve and hold it open until no more water or steam come out.
+Open the pressure relief valve and hold it open to release any pressure or steam from the tank.
 Release the lever gently.

 - Attach a hose to the drain valve on the bottom of the tank.